Merlwood

+Geography

+The Murgon–Gayndah Road enters the locality from the south-east (Barlil / Oakdale), then north towards the centre of the locality and then west, exiting to the west (Cloyna / Warnung).

+The land use is mostly grazing on native vegetation with some crop growing.

 History

 Merlwood State School opened on 23 March 1910 under teacher Alice Amelia Wilson.
 It closed on 22 January 1967.
 It was located on the north-west corner of Pringle Hill Road and Eisenmengers Road, just north of the Gayndah Road.

-A Methodist church was built in 1913 on the corner of the crossroads opposite the state school.
+A Methodist church was built in 1913 opposite the state school on the north-east corner of Pringle Hill Road and Eisenmengers Road.
 The building was later removed.
 This church was strongly supported by a prominent local family who were among the first settlers, the Shelton family.

-A cemetery is believed to have existed in the very earliest days of settlement in the eastern part of Merlwood near Richards Road (26°10'39.9"S 151°53'58.6"E), according to oral history.
-It is unknown what has become of this cemetery or even if the exact location is known.
-Evidence of its existence can be been found in newspapers from the time, specifically in 1911 and 1928 The 1928 news article states that Sidney Kerle, aged 11 years, was buried there following a death adder bite.
+There was a cemetery in Melwood with a proposal to appoint cemetery trustees in 1911 and a burial in 1928.
+According to oral history, it was in the eastern part of Merlwood near Richards Road (26°10'39.9"S 151°53'58.6"E).